noir-lang/noir/docs/docs/guides/smart_contracts/writing_contracts/authwit.md

 #### Authenticating an action in TypeScript

-Authenticating an action in the public domain is quite similar to the private domain, with the difference that we are executing a function on the account contract to add the witness, if you recall, this is because we don't have access to the oracle in the public domain.
+Authenticating an action in the public domain is slightly different from the private domain, since we are executing a function on the auth registry contract to add the witness flag.
+As you might recall, this was to ensure that we don't need to call into the account contract from public, which is a potential DOS vector.

 In the snippet below, this is done as a separate contract call, but can also be done as part of a batch as mentioned in the [Accounts concepts](../../../aztec/concepts/accounts/authwit.md#what-about-public).